emilypo89/30Rock-TriviaGame/README.md

 ## Languages and Packages Used

-This application uses HTML, CSS, Bootstrap, and JavaScript.
+This application uses HTML, CSS, Bootstrap, JavaScript and JQuery.